wp-plugins/spectacula-threaded-comments/readme.txt

 = 2.1.5 =
 *	Added new version of the Japanese translation which covers the three missing string.
-	Fixed issue with the stylesheet selection drop not remembering your choice if you picked "disabled".
+	Fixed issue with the stylesheet selection dropdown not remembering your choice if you picked "disabled".
+	Fixed issue with CSS in latest Opera.

 = 2.1.4 =
 *	Added two filters to control the avatar size for those that want or need to